JamieB92/portfolio-project-three/README.md

 ### Intruder Interaction

-* Does the correct message show depending on the items on the users backpack items?
+* Does the correct message show depending on the items in the users backpack?
     * The user is able to see the correct screen dependent on items in backpack.
     * I have tested this by having the correct items in the backpack and seeing defeat the intruder screen.
     * I have tested this by having the incorrect items in the backpack and seeing the game over screen.